Former French President Nicolas Sarkozy to be released from prison

 Sarkozy was found guilty of criminal conspiracy for his role in securing funding for his 2007 presidential campaign.

-Former French President Nicolas Sarkozy is set to be released from prison after serving three weeks of a five-year sentence for criminal conspiracy.
+Former French President Nicolas Sarkozy is to be released from prison after serving three weeks of a five-year sentence for criminal conspiracy.

 A Paris court ruled on Monday that Sarkozy, 70, will be placed under judicial supervision pending an appeal against his conviction.